gov-cy/govcy-frontend-renderer/DESIGN_ELEMENTS.md

 }}
 ```
 **Notes** :
-In order to get the gov.cy styles, you need to add it inside a `form` element.
+- In order to get the gov.cy styles, you need to add it inside a `form` element.
+- If `name` is defined it will render 2 hidden inputs, one for the file id and one for the file sha256.
 </details>

 <details>